-- F{vb} = specified minimum yield stress of beam, ksi (MPa) - F{vc} = specified minimum yield stress of column, ksi (MPa) - M{pr} = maximum probable moment at the location of the plastic hinge, as determined in accordance with ANSI/AISC 358, or as otherwise determined in a connection prequalification in accordance with Section K1, or in a program of qualification testing in accordance with Section K2, kip-in.
-(N-mm)

-- M{ν} = additional moment due to shear amplification from the location of the plastic hinge to the column centerline based on LRFD or ASD load combinations, kip-in.
+- A_g = gross area of column, in.2 (mm2) - F{yc} = specified minimum yield stress of column, ksi (MPa) - M{pr} = maximum probable moment at the location of the plastic hinge, as determined in accordance with ANSI/AISC 358, or as otherwise determined in a connection prequalification in accordance with Section K1, or in a program of qualification testing in accordance with Section K2, kip-in.
+(N-mm) - M{ν} = additional moment due to shear amplification from the location of the plastic hinge to the column centerline based on LRFD or ASD load combinations, kip-in.
 (N-mm) - P_r = required axial compressive strength according to Section D1.4a, kips (N) - Z_c = plastic section modulus of the column about the axis of bending, in.3 (mm3)